mrsunny0/learning-python-plotting/README.md

 | **Advanced topic**: `venv` will create the virtual environment at your desired location.
 If you are using multiple computers and a file sharing service (e.g. Dropbox, Drive), your other computer can activate this python distribution as you are sharing the literal file location and contents. | **Advanced topic**: `conda install` will place your virtual environment in a directory specific to your computer.
 Therefore, your other computers will not have access to it; therefore you cannot activate it and resume coding elsewhere. |

 # Code Editors
+Two of the major scientific python code editors are Spyder and Jupyter Notebooks.
 If you are coming from a MATLAB background an easy transition is [Spyder](https://www.spyder-ide.org/), if you are relatively new overall and want to begin with a widely popular, yet alternative way, of scientific computing then use [Jupyter Notebooks](https://jupyter.org/).
-Here are the differences between the two
+Here are the differences between the two:

 | Spyder | Jupyter |
 |----------|----------|